AshCaiH/DungeonDesignerPy/README.md

 *Please note*: This format will change with future versions as more features need to be accounted for, but attempts may be made to maintain backwards compatibility for loading files within Dungeon Designer.

 Each tile has a floor, a northern wall and a western wall.
 Southern and eastern walls can be provided by the northern/western walls of adjacent tiles.
-For more information please read [this post on Red Blob Games' website](https://www.redblobgames.com/grids/edges/#coordinates).
+For more detailed information please read [this post on Red Blob Games' website](https://www.redblobgames.com/grids/edges/#coordinates) which Dungeon Designer has taken inspiration from.

 ```json
 {